Maggggie/jargon/drafts/component1.md

+# This Is An Example Title

 This article is intended as an aid in building your first Salesforce Lightning Component.
-In this post, we will cover duplicating an existing Visualforce Page, as a Lightning Component.
-Specifically, we will create a Chatter feed component for use in a Napili template.
+In this post, we will cover duplicating an existing Visualforce Page as a Lightning Component.
+Specifically, we will create a Chatter feed component to use in a Napili template.

-To complete this tutorial, you will need a developer/demo org ready, to allow you to follow along.
+To complete this tutorial, you'll need a developer/demo org ready, to allow you to follow along.

 ### 1. Create the Visualforce Page: